radiac/django-tagulous/tagulous/docs/forms.rst

 You should initialise it using ``data-tag-options``'s ``autocomplete_settings`` for default values.

-If you write an adaptor which you think would be a good addition to this project, please do send it in, or make a pull request on github.
+If you write an adaptor which you think would make a good addition to this project, please do send it in or make a pull request on github - see `Contributing`_ for more information.

 Using form fields without models